 Glasgow is a diverse vibrant city, with something for everybody.
 This year I have vowed to try out new things to do in Glasgow.
 I will share some of these with you.

 The Craft Pottery is a fantastic place to go with friends.
 It is located on Washington Street, which is about a 15-minute walk from Glasgow Central.
 They offer classes for adults and children, parties and pottery painting.
 For the pottery painting they have various pieces of pottery that you can choose from, which include: bowls, mugs, plates and plant pots.
 They all differ in prices, so you can choose something from £8.00 to £18.00.
 Once you have chosen your piece of pottery, you can paint it and then leave your finished art work, and they will fire and glaze it for you – and message you when it is ready to be collected.
 Another great bonus is that you can bring your own alcohol with you, and they provide cups.
 It has excellent opening hours, with Friday and Saturday being open till 10pm.
-I really enjoy going here with friends, and find it to be a really relaxed evening.
+I really enjoy going here with friends, and find it to be a very relaxed evening.